{/*

 Right?

-This is where Search Engine Optimization (SEO) comes into the picture.
-Not with a bright blazer or anything.
-But with a ton of value and bonuses.
+This is where Search Engine Optimization (SEO) comes into the picture—not with a bright blazer or anything, but with a ton of value and bonuses.

 Here are some tricks you can use to help your site rank higher in the SERPs and make more sales.